prasannax1/starships/README.md

 #### Note

-The cargo hold of the *Vulture* can also hold a *Bumblebee* class shuttle.
-However it rarely carries one due to mission profiles never needing (relatively) delicate shuttles.

 Both the *Raven* and the *Vulture* class are also called as ICP large chassis (scientific/tactical) vessels.

 ## Eagle Class